-This profile has been designed to support IMS roaming with both P-CSCF and PGW in the visited network.
-For more information on this roaming model see GSMA PRD IR.65 [65] and GSMA PRD IR.88 [67].
-Other roaming models are out of the scope of this profile.
+This profile has been designed to support IMS voice roaming.
+For more information on the IMS voice roaming models see GSMA PRD IR.65 [65] and GSMA PRD IR.88 [67].

 5.4 Accesses in addition to E-UTRAN

 UEs that support cellular (e.g. E-UTRAN) and non-cellular accesses that are not EPC-integrated (e.g. non-EPC integrated Wi-Fi access) must use: